12 small musical instruments for travel

 If you really have to take a guitar, the Martin Backpacker has a decent sound, a low price, and plays well.
 If you’re really brave, you could always take your chances with hostel guitars.

 Mandolins require a little more care than some of the others, especially to maintain decent tuning, but give you a good range and the ability to make chords.
 Not the best choice if you have large fingers.
-If you are interested in playing the instrument, you can buy a mandolin online.

 These come in several shapes and sizes, and it’s possible to find small models of reasonable quality.